Who are the model developers?

 - Isabelle Pison (LSCE): Inverse modelling

-- Gilles Forêt (LISA): Data assimilationv
+- Gilles Forêt (LISA): Data assimilation

 - Gabriele Curci (CETEMPS - L'Aquila): Biogenic emissions